 - grains

 - wind

 - water

 - sediment

 - sandstone

 - limestone

 - shale

-- weathering
+- · weathering

-1. Weathering breaks grains of rock of big rocks. and move these grains on top of each other in layers.
-A layer of rock grains is called a .
+1. Weathering breaks grains of rock off of big rocks move these grains on top of each other in layers.
+A layer of rock grains is called a Over many years, the become stuck together and w get sedimentary rock.
+Three types of sedimentary rock are,and e